MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

 In this article, you learn how to:

 > [!div class="checklist"]
-> - Set up an OpenID Connect provider with Microsoft Entra ID.
+> - Set up an OIDC provider with Microsoft Entra ID.
-> - Protect a WebSphere Liberty/Open Liberty app by using OpenID Connect.
+> - Protect a WebSphere Liberty/Open Liberty app by using OIDC.
 > - Run and test the WebSphere Liberty/Open Liberty app.

 ## Prerequisites

 [!INCLUDE [secure-with-entra-id-prerequisites](includes/secure-with-entra-id-prerequisites.md)]

-## Set up an OpenID Connect provider with Microsoft Entra ID
+## Set up an OIDC provider with Microsoft Entra ID

-In this section, you set up an OpenID Connect provider with Microsoft Entra ID for use with your WebSphere Liberty/Open Liberty app.
-In a later section, you configure the WebSphere Liberty/Open Liberty app by using OpenID Connect to authenticate and authorize users in your Microsoft Entra tenant.
+OpenID Connect is an industry standard authentication protocol well supported by Microsoft Entra ID.
+In this section, you set up an OIDC provider with Microsoft Entra ID for use with your WebSphere Liberty/Open Liberty app.
+In a later section, you configure the WebSphere Liberty/Open Liberty app by using OIDC to authenticate and authorize users in your Microsoft Entra tenant.

 ### Create users in Microsoft Entra tenant